AshifulBhuiyan/changing-bc-natural-convection/README.md

 - `website/`: project site assets.

 ## Quick start
-Open the notebook with Jupyter:
+Open the notebook with Jupyter (or however you like to play with `.ipynb` files:
 ```bash
 jupyter lab
 ```